mfazrinizar/FazScan/README.md

 ![FazScan](https://github.com/Anon6372098/FazScan/blob/master/img/fazscan.png)

-FazScan is a Perl program to do some vulnerability scanner and pentester.
+FazScan is a Perl program to do some vulnerability scanning and pentesting.
 This program has 14 ultimate options.

 ## FazScan, Program for Vulnerability Scanner and Pentester